jacobfreedom/optimize-img/docs/TROUBLESHOOTING.md

 }
 ```

-This configuration reduces parallel processing (which can cause file locks), preserves originals (reducing write operations), and enables verbose logging for debugging.
+This configuration reduces parallel processing (which can minimize file contention), preserves originals (avoiding deletion operations), and enables verbose logging for debugging.

 ### macOS Issues